mfaani/mfaani/content/posts/liveactivities/the-missing-doc/index.md

 I saw Apple's videos and docs on ActivityKit.
 They do a decent job of showing you 80% of the API and how Live Activity works.
 The remaining 20% is an enigma though.
 Additionally parts of their docs on how to begin a live activity from Push Notification was incorrect.
 I'll try to address those all .

+## How do I begin development for Live Activities?
+- Add a widget.
+Make sure you select 'Live Activities'
+- Add the necessary plist items.
+- Add push notification capability

+A widget is just another form of app extension.

 ## What's the difference between Live Activity and Dynamic Island?

 - Dynamic Island is a physical location of certain newer models.
 First introduced in iPhone 14 Pro, and then on every model since then.